jpallagrosi/jamfTips/Healthcheck/README.md

 - SmartGroups.txt
 (Between === Smart Computer Groups === & === Computer PreStage Enrollments ===)

-Then from these you will be able to print the bellow:
+Then from these, the script will be able to print the bellow:
 - disabled_policies.txt
 - unused_packages.txt
 - unused_scripts.txt
 - NoDependency_SmartGroups.txt

-If you need more infomation to be extracted or/and would know how to print the additional files let me know.
+If you need more infomation to be extracted or/and would know how to generate the additional files let me know.

 <img width="452" height="349" alt="Screenshot 2025-11-21 at 11 38 40" src="https://github.com/user-attachments/assets/bb537504-731f-4f43-9a4c-209602233356" />